 Making sexually suggestive or lewd physical movements.

 In quid pro quo sexual harassment, a boss or supervisor demands or attempts to extort sexual acts for employment benefits.
 Commonly, employers will seek sexual favors for continued employment, a salary raise, or a job promotion.
 A single incident is enough to support a legal claim of sexual harassment.

 If you are a victim of sexual harassment, consider taking the following actions:

 Every employee, whether male or female, has the right to work in an environment that is free of offensive sexual harassment.
 Victims of sexual harassment often suffer from depression, guilt, anxiety, or other medical issues.
-If you have questions about sexual harassment in your workplace, please call Attorneys for Employee Rights at (888) 898-8488.
+If you have questions about sexual harassment in your workplace, please call Optimum Employment Lawyers at (949) 954-8181.
 We can help you understand how you can stop sexual harassment and hold the perpetrator accountable.